A lot of people use air purifiers at home.

 If you already have high humidity levels, this can encourage mold growth.

-You want your indoor humidity levels to stay between 30% and 50%.
+Therefore, you want your indoor humidity levels to stay between 30% and 50%.

 Below 30% is considered too dry and can cause the issues we mentioned in the last paragraph.
 Over 50% humidity can encourage mold growth, dust mite reproduction, and mildew.